 In the meantime, the best among us attempt to relieve specific social ills in a vacuum.
 No one person or group could hope to resolve any of these problems with a mere lifetime’s work; they seem so overwhelming.

-Independent groups of ‘morally superior’ beings perform this hopeless microsurgery in direct competition with other reformers for starvation resources.
+Independent groups of ‘morally superior’ beings carry out this hopeless microsurgery in direct competition with other reformers for starvation resources.
 Their pecking orders resemble infighting among starving chickens.
 We’ve tried every variant of this tactic for thousands of years, despite constant failure.
-This behavior defines insanity: doing the wrong thing over and over again and expecting better results.

 We must first topple weapon mentality from its pedestal; only then may PeaceWorld stand a chance of succeeding.